 When confronted with these options for the first time, most people with sudden wealth don’t have a filter for these choices.

 Murray writes that the key is to be surrounded with a team of advisors who can provide objective advice and grounding on investments, requests, and lifestyle.

-Indeed, whether it’s the lottery or inheritance, sudden wealth can be a burden.
-But with preparation and wise counselors, the pitfalls can be avoided.
+Indeed, whether it’s the lottery or an inheritance, sudden wealth can be a burden.
+But unexpectedly wealthy people can avoid the pitfalls with preparation and wise counselors.